 Amendment to Substitute Contract Units

-At the discretion of the Murfreesboro Housing Authority, and subject to all Project-Based Voucher requirements, the HAP contract may be amended to substitute a different unit with the same number of bedrooms in the same for a previously covered contract unit.
+At the discretion of the Murfreesboro Housing Authority, and subject to all Project-Based Voucher requirements, the HAP contract may be amended to substitute a different unit with the same number of bedrooms in the same project for a previously covered contract unit.
 Prior to such substitution, the Murfreesboro Housing Authority will inspect the proposed substitute unit and will determine the reasonable rent for such unit and the fact that it passes HQS.

 Amendment to Add Contract Units

-At the discretion of the Murfreesboro Housing Authority, and provided that the total number of units in a that will receive Project-Based Voucher assistance or other project-based assistance will not exceed 25 percent of the number of dwelling units (assisted or unassisted) in the or the 20 percent of authorized budget authority of the Murfreesboro Housing Authority, a HAP contract may be amended to add additional Project-Based Voucher contract units in the same .
-An Amendment to the HAP contract is subject to all Project-Based Voucher requirements (e.g., rents are reasonable), except that a new Project-Based Voucher request for proposals is not required.
+At the discretion of the Murfreesboro Housing Authority, and provided that the total number of units in a project that will receive Project-Based Voucher assistance or other project-based assistance will not exceed the greater of 25 or 25 percent of the number of dwelling units (assisted or unassisted) in the project or the 20 percent of authorized budget authority of the Murfreesboro Housing Authority, a HAP contract may be amended to add additional Project-Based Voucher contract units in the same project.
+An Amendment to the HAP contract is subject to all Project-Based Voucher requirements (e.g., rents are reasonable), except that a new Project-Based Voucher request for proposals (competition) is not required.
 The anniversary and expiration dates of the HAP contract for the additional units must be the same as for the anniversary and expiration dates of the HAP contract term for the Project-Based Voucher units originally placed under HAP contract.
+This shall only be done after informing the HUD Field Office with the information it requires and the rationale used to expand assistance to the specific project.

 Staged Completion of Contract Units